khamisilawrence/nodejs-password-generator/CONTRIBUTING.md

 - Respect the coding style and maintain consistency with the existing codebase.
 - Contributions that enhance documentation are also valuable.

-Thank you for contributing to Simple Password Generator CLI!
+Thank you for contributing to PassGen CLI Password Generator!